kgstubbart/startup/notes.md

 - [MDN](https://developer.mozilla.org)

+## DB Notes

+After using MySQL in my chess application and using MongoDB here, I believe I enjoy SQL more.
+This was a bit more streamlined but I felt as though I had more access with SQL and it was a bit more clear.
+Adding the database after doing the service was quite simple though, essentially just adding a line to most functions in my service/index.js and redoing some logic in the database.js.

 ## Service Notes

 Should have started with service endpoints since I ended up adding functionality without and needed to chnage it.
 Making sure to connect all endpoints is important.
 I forgot to fetch the login/createUser/logout endpoints and that made me think something else was wrong when testing when, in reality, it was that no authentication was actually being passed through.